 of our competitiveness.
 Yet in the current political climate of fiscal constraint,

-public higher education has emerged a ready target for reduced federal and state investment,
+public higher education has emerged a ready target for reduced state investment,

 forcing campuses across the country to make difficult and consequential choices

 The Lincoln Project: Excellence and Access in Public Higher Education is considering

 the implications of reduced state investment in public higher education; assessing

 the role of the federal government in funding our great public research universities;